Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Conclusion

 \section{Conclusion}

-We provided a detailed theoretical analysis of the two most popular semantic segmentation losses, i.e., Cross-entropy and Dice, which revealed non-obvious bounding relationships and hidden label-marginal biases, suggesting that CE is a better option in general.
-Then, we showed how both loss functions could be written under a common formulation, containing a ground-truth matching term and a label-marginal bias.
+We provided a detailed theoretical analysis of the two most popular semantic segmentation losses, i.e., Cross-entropy and Dice, which revealed non-obvious bounding relationships and hidden region-size biases, suggesting that CE is a better option in general.
+Then, we showed how both loss functions could be written under a common formulation, containing a ground-truth matching term and a region-size bias.
 The implicit bias in Dice prefers small regions, improving its performance in highly imbalanced conditions, as in medical-imaging applications.
 The bias hidden in CE encourages the ground-truth region proportion, which makes it a generally better option in complex scenarios with diverse class proportions.
-Furthermore, we proposed a principled solution, which enables to control the label-marginal bias via ${\cal L}_1$ and KL penalties that encourage the target class proportions, while improving training stability.
+Furthermore, we proposed a principled solution, which enables to control the region-size bias via ${\cal L}_1$ and KL penalties that encourage the target class proportions, while improving training stability.
 Our flexible formulation enables the minority classes to have better influence on training, without losing adaptability to medium-to-large regions.
-Extensive experiments on four benchmarks, covering 2D and 3D medical imaging applications, and natural scenario, vaalidate the theoretical analysis in this paper, as well as the effectiveness of the presented solution.
+Extensive experiments on four benchmarks, covering various 2D and 3D medical-imaging applications, validate the theoretical analysis in this paper, as well as the effectiveness of the presented solution.
+While the proposed method show promising results under different scenarios, it may have limitation in satisfying specific requirements.
+For example, certain applications might prioritize higher recall over precision, where more appropriate losses should be preferred. \revA{ Consequently, exploring loss functions that could adapt to the specific needs of individual domains or applications could be an interesting avenue for future research.
+One possible direction is to investigate different constraints or penalties for different requirements.
+Another important topic is to study the optimizer on its effectiveness to achieve the objective of the loss, especially when we train or fine-tune a large-scaled foundation model, like SAM \citep{kirillov2023segment}. }